 Italian Vegetable Ragout with Chard

-Here’s a warming dish of cool-season veggies, including plenty of greens.
+Here’s a warming dish of all-season veggies, including plenty of greens.
 This quick, hearty dish can be served over grains, pasta, or polenta.
 Though I favor chard in this dish, there’s no reason not to try it with other greens, such as those listed under variations, or any others you may have on hand.
 Adapted from Wild About Greens.
 Photo by Hannah Kaminsky, from her review on BitterSweet.

 - 2 tablespoons extra-virgin olive oil